 A Pioneer of Happiness

 Zhuangzi, who was born about 2,300 years ago, during the tumultuous Warring States Period of ancient China, probably wrote the first piece of work in history devoted to happiness.
-This essay, which is called “Ultimate Happiness,” is now a chapter of the book named Zhuangzi, after the author.
+This essay, which is called “Supreme Happiness” (Watson, 2003), is now a chapter of the book named Zhuangzi, after the author.

 Ultimate Happiness is Wu Wei